kubernetes/kube-state-metrics/docs/developer/cli-arguments.md

       --custom-resource-state-config-file string   Path to a Custom Resource State Metrics config file (experimental) --custom-resource-state-only                 Only provide Custom Resource State metrics (experimental) --enable-gzip-encoding                       Gzip responses when requested by clients via 'Accept-Encoding: gzip' header.
-      --track-unscheduled-pods           This configuration is used in conjunction with node configuration.
-When this configuration is true, node configuration is empty and the metric of unscheduled pods is fetched from the Kubernetes API Server.
-This is experimental.
   -h, --help                                       Print Help text
       --host string                                Host to expose metrics on. (default "::")
       --kubeconfig string                          Absolute path to the kubeconfig file